loverdos/aquarium/doc/manual/source/devguide.rst

 Time frames
 ^^^^^^^^^^^

-Time frames allow the specification of applicability periods for policies, pricelists and agreements.
+Time frames allow the specification of applicability periods for algorithms, pricelists and agreements.
 A timeframe is by default continuous and has a starting point; if there is no ending point, the timeframe is considered open and its ending point is the time at the time of evaluation.